Acquire, Analyze, Act (AAA)

 With a feedback-seeking mentality, consider what you want to learn.

 Set clear goals: Decide about what you want to learn, and define success using criteria that matter to you.
-It could be a personal goal, a learning objective from a class, or another source.

 Develop feedback-seeking behavior: Expect revision, regulate emotions, and build trusting environments where critique is welcome.